 As I usually do for coffee festivals, I’m going to write up my visit over a series of posts, starting today with a general round-up of the festival and the space.
-Subsequent posts will deal with the various roasters I visited and there’ll be a general round post covering everything else (including tea of all things!).
+Subsequent posts deal with the various roasters I visited, all things food-related, plus there’s a general round post covering everything else (including tea of all things!).

 You can see what I got up to after the gallery, a tour of the venue.

 The first thing to say is that Birmingham Coffee Festival was ridiculously good value for money, with a ticket for any of the three days costing just £9.12 in advance (which includes a £1.12 booking fee) or £10 on the door for six hours (eight on Saturday) of coffee-based fun.
 There was even a tote bag thrown in for free.
 At that price, it would have been a shame not to go.

 The venue, in the sprawling Custard Factory (so named because it once produced Bird’s Custard Powder), is gorgeous, in the same league as the soaring hall of the Briggait, home of the Glasgow Coffee Festival.
 The festival occupies a bright single-storey extension on the northern side of the Custard Factory white-washed walls, the highlight of which is (pun intended) the soaring saw-shaped wood and glass roof which gives the festival an immense sense of space.